Is there a link between Vitamin D and your mood?

 Patients often wonder about the link between Vitamin D and your mood.
 Studies over the years have produced consistent results, low levels of Vitamin D in the blood are associated with depressed mood, developing Alzheimer’s Dementia, behavior problems in children and poor performance in school as the children get older.

-Supplementing with just vit D doesn’t seem to confer any real benefit.
+Supplementing with just Vitamin D doesn’t seem to confer any real benefit.
 It seems that to really improve, it has to be with a proper diet.
 Junk food seems to really interfere with health in all areas, although taking your vitamins will help, junk foods make it harder for them to work.

-Be careful when you take Vit D. It should be taken in the morning as taking it in the evening can interfere with sleep and cause insomnia.
+Be careful when you take Vitamin D. It should be taken in the morning as taking it in the evening can interfere with sleep and cause insomnia.
 Be careful to take it before 1:00 pm (1300 hours) and it is best taken with food.